ALL

 • beta-blockers

-Your child might start preventive medicines if they have more than 5 and up to 8 migraines a month.
-Preventive medicine can help lower the number of migraines your child gets by half or more.
+Your child's healthcare provider might recommend preventive medicines if your child has more than 4 migraine attacks per month.
+Preventive medicine can help lower the number of migraine attacks your child gets by half or more.

-If your child is taking preventive medicine, they need to take it every day without skipping a dose.
-Preventative medicines take about 12 weeks to start working.
-Talk to your healthcare provider if your child’s medicine isn’t working after 12 weeks.
+If your child is taking preventive medicine, they usually need to take it every day without skipping a dose or as directed by their healthcare provider or pharmacist.
+Preventive medicines take about 12 weeks to start working.
+Talk to your child's healthcare provider if the medicine isn’t working after 12 weeks.

-Your healthcare provider can help you choose the best medicine for your child.
-Tell them if your child has any other health concerns (such as problems with sleep, depression, anxiety, or seizures).
+Your child's healthcare provider can help you choose the best medicine for your child.
+Tell them if your child has any other health concerns like problems with sleep, depression, anxiety, or seizures.

 Most children don’t need preventive medicine for the rest of their lives.
-They usually take it for about 12 months and stop once they have few migraines.
+They usually take it for about 12 months and stop once they have fewer migraine attacks.

 Calcium channel blockers (CCBs)

-CCBs, like flunarizine, work well for migraines in children.
-CCBs change how blood vessels in the head react to a migraine and block chemicals that cause it.
+CCBs, like flunarizine, work well for migraine in children.
+CCBs change how blood vessels in the head react to a migraine attack and block chemicals that cause a migraine attack.
 Side effects include feeling tired, sleepy, or depressed.

 Antihistamines

 Antihistamines help with allergy symptoms.
 Cyproheptadine is an antihistamine.
-It’s sometimes used for children under 12 years old who have migraines often.
+It’s sometimes used for children under 12 years old who have migraine attacks often.
 Side effects include feeling sleepy and hungrier than usual.

 Anticonvulsants

 Anticonvulsants are medicines for seizures and epilepsy.
-Topiramate (Topomax) is an anticonvulsant that works well to stop migraines.
+Topiramate (Topomax) is an anticonvulsant that works well to prevent migraine attacks.
 It works best in children between 12 and 17 years old.

 Side effects of topiramate include: